 For the second HARQ-ACK reporting mode, the UE does not transmit a PUCCH that would include only HARQ-ACK information with ACK values.
 The second HARQ-ACK reporting mode is not applicable for the first SPS PDSCH reception after activation of SPS PDSCH receptions for a SPS configuration, or for DCI formats having associated HARQ-ACK information without scheduling a PDSCH reception.

 For the second HARQ-ACK reporting mode, when a number of HARQ-ACK information bits is one, a UE transmits a PUCCH only when the HARQ-ACK information bit has NACK value.
-The UE determines a PUCCH to provide the HARQ-ACK information as described in clause 9.2.1 when UE is not provided moreThanOneNackOnlyMode, or as the first PUCCH in Table 18-1 when UE is provided moreThanOneNackOnlyMode.
+The UE determines a PUCCH from pucch-ConfigMulticast1/ pucch-ConfigurationListMulticast1, if provided, otherwise, from pucch-Config/pucch-ConfigurationList to provide the HARQ-ACK information as described in clause 9.2.1 or 9.2.3 when UE is not provided moreThanOneNackOnlyMode, or as the first PUCCH in Table 18-1 when UE is provided moreThanOneNackOnlyMode.
 For a PUCCH resource associated with PUCCH format 0, the UE transmits the PUCCH as described in [4, TS 38.211] by obtaining m0 as described for HARQ-ACK information in clause 9.2.3 and by setting mcs=0.
 For a PUCCH resource associated with PUCCH format 1, the UE transmits the PUCCH as described in [4, TS 38.211] by setting b0=0.

 A UE that is indicated the second HARQ-ACK reporting mode, and for the case when the UE reports more than one HARQ-ACK information bits, the UE can be indicated to provide the HARQ-ACK information bits in a PUCCH either according to the first HARQ-ACK reporting mode when the UE is not provided moreThanOneNackOnlyMode or, for only one G-RNTI or only one G-CS-RNTI, according to the second HARQ-ACK reporting mode by selecting a PUCCH resource from a set of PUCCH resources for the PUCCH transmission based on the values of the HARQ-ACK information bits as described in Table 18-1 when the UE is provided moreThanOneNackOnlyMode.
 The UE generates HARQ-ACK information bits for the second HARQ-ACK reporting mode according to a Type-2 HARQ-ACK codebook as described in clause 9.1.3.1.
 For a PUCCH resource associated with PUCCH format 0, the UE transmits the PUCCH as described in [4, TS 38.211] by obtaining m0 as described for HARQ-ACK information in clause 9.2.3 and by setting mcs=0.
 For a PUCCH resource associated with PUCCH format 1, the UE transmits the PUCCH as described in [4, TS 38.211] by setting b0=0.